ciuzaak/Claude-Telegram-Bot/README.md

     3. Input your other questions and send
     4. Send `/seg` again
     5. Bot will respond and you can continue the conversation
+- `/retry`: regenerate the answer.
+Use `/retry TEXT` to modify your last input.

 #### Others